taustation-fan/taustation-fan.github.io/README.md

 that they might serve as the raw material for crafting items, when that feature will be implemented in future.

+You can sell rare trade goods for significant credits at the NPC vendors, or use them as a means to transfer money to other players without paying the 10% market fee.

 ### Random Encounters in the Ruins

 In the Ruins you can also search for random encounters (*Look for trouble*).